 The Skullcandy Indy Evo True Wireless and the Skullcandy Sesh Evo True Wireless perform quite similarly despite their differing designs.
 The Indy Evo have a talk-through feature, provide a more neutral bass response, and have a superior integrated microphone.
 The Sesh Evo offer much better battery performance, block out more ambient noise, leak less audio, and have a better-balanced treble response.

 The Skullcandy Jib True Wireless and the Skullcandy Sesh Evo True Wireless have different strengths and depending on your usage, you may prefer either one.
-While both headphones are comfortable the Jib have a longer-lasting continuous battery life and a better overall integrated mic performance.
+While both headphones are comfortable the Jib have longer-lasting continuous battery life and a better overall integrated mic performance.
 However, the Sesh Evo have a more stable fit and EQ presets built-in.

 The Skullcandy Dime True Wireless are slightly better headphones than the Skullcandy Sesh Evo True Wireless.
 The Dime have a more neutral sound profile out-of-the-box, which some users may prefer, and their integrated mic offers better overall performance.
 However, the Sesh Evo are more comfortable and can isolate more noise passively.
 They also have better battery performance and have a couple of EQ presets built-in.